rust-embedded/book/src/start/registers.md

 same piece of RAM, one after the other, the compiler can notice this and just skip the first write entirely.
 In C, we can mark variables as `volatile` to ensure that every read or write occurs as intended.
-In Rust, we instead mark the *accesses* as volatie, not the variable.
+In Rust, we instead mark the *accesses* as volatile, not the variable.

 ```rust
 let systick = unsafe { &mut *(0xE000_E010 as *mut SysTick) };